herraChron/GhostFetch/README.md

 | 🗜 Archives | zip, rar, 7z, tar, gz, xz, bz2 |
 | 📱 Apps | apk, xapk, apks |

-The bot will scan the entire chat history and download every matching file.
+A confirmation screen shows the chat name and file type before anything starts.
+Once confirmed, the bot scans the entire chat history, then downloads every matching file sorted largest-first for maximum throughput.
 A live progress bar shows scanned messages, matched files, bytes downloaded, and elapsed time.
 A **Cancel Download** button lets you stop at any point.

+After completion, a gap report estimates how many messages appear to have been deleted based on ID gaps in the scan.

 </details>